ahlaam04/threat-detection-lab/README.md

 This project demonstrates end-to-end detection engineering skills : from raw log analysis to actionable alerts mapped to a threat framework.

+> ⚠️ **Note — Work In Progress**
+> This project is actively being developed and is not yet complete.
+> It serves as a **personal learning reference** — I return to it
+> regularly to add new detection rules, improve existing ones,
+> and deepen my understanding of threat detection engineering.
+> Contributions and suggestions are welcome.
 ---

 ##  Dataset — Boss of the SOC v3 (BOTS v3)